-Multi-agent motion planning has been studied for the last several decades.
-Multi-agent motion planning, however, is still a challenging field of research, having some technical difficulties in resolving conflict among agents.
-The centralized approaches have been faced with problems such as the curse of dimensionality, complexity, computational difficulty, and NP-hard problem (Canny, 1988; Akella, 2002).
+Multi-agent motion planning is still a challenging field of research, having some technical difficulties in resolving conflict among agents.
+The centralized approaches have been faced with problems such as the curse of dimensionality, complexity, computational difficulty, and NP-hard problem (Canny, 1988); (Akella, 2002).

 To overcome these problems in the approach, we proposed the extended collision map method (Ji, 2007).
 We modified the collision map such that the method enables N agents to proceed with the collision-free operation according to the priority by going on the collision avoidance process one after another from the highest priority agent.
 Yet, in this method, the mutual relation regarding the collision region among agents was not analyzed.